This article has been written in partnership with AGCAS.

 Where do you find FE teacher training courses?

 For many training courses, applications can be made directly to the provider.
 Check the websites of individual institutions for details and additional information.
 It is also possible to contact the Education and Training Foundation for details.
-Some PGCE courses can be found by searching on UCAS Teacher Training – select the further education age range on the course search.
+Some PGCE courses can be found on the Department for Education’s search tool for postgraduate teacher training courses.

 How do you become a higher education lecturer?